vanduc1102/mean/README.md

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.

-The boilerplate comes pre-bundled with a `package.json` and `bower.json` files that contain the list of modules you need to start your application.
+The boilerplate comes pre-bundled with a `package.json` file that contain the list of modules you need to start your application.

 To install the dependencies, run this in the application folder from the command-line: